andrebian/wp125/readme.txt

 == Support ==
 If you're having a problem with the plugin, try posting on the official WordPress forum at http://wordpress.org/support/ (be sure to use the tag "WP125"!).
 I, or another user of the plugin, will hopefully be able to answer your questions.
 Or send me an email via the contact form on Webmaster-Source.com.

+== Version History ==
+* 1.0.0 - Initial release
+* 1.1.0 - Some security and performance fixes, adds several new customization options and a few major features.